United Methodism as a World Church, 1968-

-An increasing number of women have been admitted to the ordained ministry, appointed to the district superintendency, elected to positions of denominational leadership, and consecrated as bishops.
-In 1980 Marjorie Matthews was the first woman elected to the Church’s episcopacy.
+In 1968, The Evangelical United Brethren and The Methodist Church united.
+Full clergy status for women was included in the plan of union.
+Since then, an increasing number of women have been admitted to the ordained ministry, appointed to the district superintendency, elected to positions of denominational leadership, and consecrated as bishops.
+In 1980, Marjorie Matthews was the first woman elected to the Church’s episcopacy.

-The United Methodist Church represents the confluence of three streams of tradition: Methodism, the Church of the United Brethren in Christ, and The Evangelical Association.
+The United Methodist Church continues to represent the confluence of three streams of tradition: Methodism, the Church of the United Brethren in Christ, and The Evangelical Association.
 With other churches that are also members of the body of Christ, it humbly and gratefully offers up its praise to God through Jesus Christ and the Holy Spirit for creating and sustaining grace.
-It seeks further grace as its ministers to the world.
+It seeks further grace as it ministers to the world.

 From The Book of Discipline of The United Methodist Church - 2016.
 Copyright 2016 by The United Methodist Publishing House.
 Used by permission.